Winter weather changes both your wardrobe and the damaging factors it can be exposed to.

 Be prepared to make a few adjustments in your clothing care.

 I didn’t – and my first winter here in Wisconsin I lost one of my favorite pairs of dress boots.

-Yes – that picture to the right is mine.
+Yes – that picture above is mine.
 Water damage and leather cracking – not something even a master cobbler can fix without replacing the shoe’s upper!

 A minute or two of extra attention can save a multi-hundred-dollar investment from permanent damage.